AgentXchain vs OpenAI Agents SDK

 agentxchain approve-completion

-The Agents SDK is a broad agent-application framework: handoffs, sessions, tracing with 25+ integrations, provider-agnostic model routing, MCP tool calling, sandbox agents, hosted tools, realtime voice agents, durable execution integrations, and built-in approval/resume flows.
+The Agents SDK is a broad agent-application framework: handoffs, sessions, tracing with 25+ integrations, OpenAI models plus third-party provider adapters, MCP tool calling, sandbox agents, hosted tools, realtime voice agents, durable execution integrations, and built-in approval/resume flows.
 What it does not ship by default is a delivery constitution that requires challenge, controls phase advancement, and records accepted work in append-only delivery ledgers.

 Using both together